Marrakech: Mothers & Daughters

-We will be spending two nights in the Moroccan desert camping in upscale tents (glamping).
+We will be spending two nights in staying in upscale tents (glamping).
 All tents have an attached private bathroom facility and desert-type shower and you will have the option of sharing a tent sleeping in twin beds or sleeping solo in your own tent.
 Please note that wifi is not available at this camp as we are in a remote area.
 We will be 'roughing' it a little but when we return to Marrakech we will indulge in hammam scrubs and treatments which will wash away the desert sand!

 We will be visiting Marrakech during Ramadan.
 Ramadan is the month when Muslims fast from sunrise to sunset.
 However, this will only enhance our visit as the souk is a little less crowded during the day.
 Shops open around 10:00 a.m. and close before individuals break the fast (closing about an hour before sunset) and then open back up about an hour and a half after sunset and stay open until late at night.
 Foreigners are not expected to fast and we can move around freely and have water with us wherever we go.
 We will be respecting the custom and not walk down the street eating; however, during the day the restaurants still cater to foreigners and our riad will also be cooking some of our meals for us.
 In the evenings, the restaurants are alive and full and people are in an especially good mood!